 Some people have exterior chimneys that have been retrofitted with metal liners.
 Others have interior chimneys with masonry liners.
 And so on.
 All kinds of scenarios are possible.

-If your furnace vents into a chimney, a combustion safety test is the only way to be absolutely sure that combustion gases aren’t backdrafting into your home.
-And while you should definitely have a carbon monoxide detector in your home, waiting for it to go off is not a good strategy – especially since it might not even go off when you need it to.
+If your furnace vents into a chimney, a combustion safety test is the only way to be sure that combustion gases aren’t backdrafting into your home.
+And while you should have a carbon monoxide detector in your home, waiting for it to go off is not a good strategy – especially since it might not even go off when you need it to.